eageissinger/RBar/README.md

 # RBar
-Memorial University of Newfoundland RBar.
+Memorial University of Newfoundland R-Bar.
 A coding group offering tutorials and co-working sessions.